Kcired-reza/Warp-dev/README.md

 ## Below are the steps to get this project up and running:

-1. Clone this repository to your device.
+1. Clone this repository (master branch) to your device.

 2. Once this is done, you can open the project in Visual Studio.